dmulyalin/template-text-renderer/README.md

 # Template Text Renderer - TTR

 Module to produce text files using templates.
+Have a look in documentation for details.

 # Why?